NANDerthal/ochre-old/README.md

 ## License

-Currently, since the core of ochre is incomplete, there is no official license.
-Once we have a working core, we intend to use the MIT license so long as all dependencies are compatible.
+ochre is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This means you can use it for free, commercially or non-commercially, open or closed source.
+See the [LICENSE](https://github.com/NANDerthal/ochre/blob/master/LICENSE) file for license rights and limitations.